 The legend says that since Portland’s founding, sightings of small green archers have been reported throughout downtown.
 Along with the archers, a celestial stag, a phantom building, and a huge tree have been spotted, time-to-time, throughout Old Portland.

 A strange feeling washes over me when I travel from town to town.
-My body and mind seem bewildered as if they are trying to adjust to another universe.
-With its nonconformism, its Reedies gifted with an unusually independent mind and its community credit unions and low-cost cinemas, Portland holds a special place in my memory.
+My body and mind seem bewildered as if they were trying to adjust to another universe.
+With its nonconformism, its Reedies gifted with an unusually independent mind, and its community credit unions and low-cost cinemas, Portland holds a special place in my memory.
 From the ‘little green men’ to the Green Man of Portland.

 To think is difficult.
 To think about nothing is more difficult than about something.

 A few days after I wrote Universalis Cosmographia -- a post on data visualization -- the most comprehensive 3D mapping of the Universe from 300 000 years on was released.
 I’ll dig into it next.
 But first, because of my deep interest in topics such as ‘time before time’, nothingness, or the essence of ‘being’, I am using this post as an opportunity to read a bit about the growing and ever-more complex world of particles.

 The spread of information depends on the extent to which it is neither filtered, stopped nor altered as it bumps into the bubbles we, communities and individuals alike, live in.
 My mind draws a parallel with the distant past and sets the stage of our preexistence.
 In a multiverse of bubbles only protected by the thickness of their walls, is our Universe bound to collapse or relatively stable?
 Lev Okun explained that what ‘primordial vacuum’ refers to is certain virtual states of particles.